 Regarding The Managed Care

-Many patients are unaware of the arrangements that various managed care insurance companies have with their doctors to limit (or manage) the healthcare that is provided to their patients.
+Most patients are unaware of the arrangements that various managed care companies have with their doctors to limit (or manage) the healthcare that is provided.
 This is a very sensitive subject, and many doctors don’t want to discuss it with their patients.
-These arrangements do not make a physician a bad doctor but it can alter the decision-making process and change the practice of medicine.
 Medicine is an ‘Art’ and in practice depends on an untainted doctor-patient relationship; circumstances that alter this relationship, weaken it.
 It is important that you learn if your plan does have such incentives, and if it does, how those arrangements could affect your medical care.
 You then need to decide whether or not you want to be in such a plan.
 If you participate in one of many such plans and you have concerns, they should be addressed and you should be allowed to seek a second opinoi

 If you already have a hand problem, it may be too late to change healthplans.
 Please check with your broker or employer.
-A pre-existing illness or injury is usually covered only after a period of time.
-Nevertheless, you may decide that the health of your hand (so easy to take for granted) and the problem from which you suffer is sufficiently serious and urgent that you would like to seek attention outside of your plan.
+You may decide that the health of your hand (so easy to take for granted) and the problem from which you suffer is sufficiently serious and urgent that you would like to seek attention outside of your plan.
 This could take the form of a consultation or perhaps even ongoing care.
 As you consider the importance of your hands for work and recreation you may come to the conclusion that the cost may be greater to postpone care.
 We welcome and can usually accommodate patients who choose this option.
 There is a bias that medical care is a right in our society but not all have access and fewer had the unlimited access that used to be common.
 While the system is far from perfect, we respect and value the compliment you pay us by asking for the opinion of a independent and well trained specialist.

-Dr. Balourdas does not participate in any health plans which provide incentives to limit healthcare.
+Dr. Balourdas does not participate in any managed health plans which provide incentives to limit healthcare.

 Regarding Glucosamine and Chondroitin